JaniceF0549/jfen0549_9103_tut1/README.md

 # Description

 ### Instructions
+Click to start.
-72 seconds before: the scene of winter snowfall with music.
+75 seconds before: the scene of winter snowfall with music.
-72 seconds later: entering spring, snow melt and fruit trees grow with music.
+75 seconds later: entering spring, snow melt and fruit trees grow with music.
 You can click the button to accelerate.

 ### Details